Skip to main content

 Write the test

-Next, we’ll write the test.
-Specify a single test called TestLambdaCreated that provisions an AWS Lambda function, confirms it is created, then destroys the Lambda function.
-We’ll use some of the built-in functionality in Terratest to generate random values and set variables that will be passed into Terraform.
+Next, write the test.
+Define a single test called TestLambdaCreated that provisions an AWS Lambda function, verifies its creation, and then destroys the Lambda function.
+We’ll use built-in functionality in Terratest to generate random values and set variables that will be passed into Terraform.

 package test